cosbor11/user-asset-translator/README.md

         - return 400 Bad Request with error message: "Sum of Asset Account Account allocations is {SUM(account.allocations[i].percent)}.
 The sum should equal 100, for User {user.externalUserId} Account Number {account.accountNumber}"

 ## Report Generation Strategy
-I would create a mustache template and for each messsage on queue, validate it, then apply the deserialized payload object to the mustache template, all while accumulating the running total(s) for the account field or whatever fields we would like to have aggregations for in future.
+I would create a mustache template and for each messsage on queue, validate it, then apply the deserialized payload instances to the mustache template, all while accumulating the running total(s) for the account field or whatever fields we would like to have aggregations for in future.
 Finally we would add the totals at the bottom of the script.

 ## Deployment